adrian263129/WalletIntegrate-multi-/README.md

-This is a wallet connect: Unisat, Xverse, Magic Eden.
+Wallet integration for Unisat, Xverse and Magic Eden.
-Functionality: Sign message and send bitcoin
+Connect and Sign & Push psbt of these wallets.